HazyResearch/meerkat/CONTRIBUTING.md

 unsure, it is always a good idea to open an issue to get some feedback.

-You will need basic `git` proficiency to be able to contribute to `mosaic`. `git` is not the easiest tool to use but it has the greatest manual.
+You will need basic `git` proficiency to be able to contribute to `meerkat`. `git` is not the easiest tool to use but it has the greatest manual.
 Type `git --help` in a shell and enjoy.
 If you prefer books, [Pro Git](https://git-scm.com/book/en/v2) is a very good reference.